2016 Scottish Cup final: Rangers

 Rangers also started the Scottish Cup in the fourth round as one of the top four placed teams in the previous years Scottish Championship.
 In the fourth round they were drawn against Scottish League One team Cowdenbeath at home.
 At their Ibrox Stadium, Rangers won 5–1 with goals from Lee Wallace, Barrie McKay and a hat-trick from Martyn Waghorn.
 In the next round they were drawn with Premiership team Kilmarnock.
 After a 0–0 draw at Ibrox Stadium, Rangers won 2–1 in the replay at Rugby Park with goals from Waghorn and Nicky Clark.
 In the quarter finals, Rangers were drawn at home against Premiership Dundee, which they won 4–0 with goals from Harry Forrester, Jason Holt, Andy Halliday and Wallace.
-In the semi-finals, Rangers were drawn against their Old Firm rivals Celtic in only their second derby since 2015.
-Rangers progressed to the final winning 5–4 on penalties.
-Rangers entered the final as Scottish Championship league champions and Scottish Challenge Cup winners.
+In the semi-finals, Rangers were drawn against their Old Firm rivals Celtic in only their second meeting since 2012.
+Rangers progressed to the final winning 5–4 on penalties at the end of a 2–2 draw after extra time.
+Rangers entered the final as Scottish Championship winners and Scottish Challenge Cup winners.

 Pre-match

-This was Hibernian's 1st victory in the Scottish Cup Final in 114 years, having previously won two Scottish Cups (in 1887 and 1902) and lost in ten finals since their last victory.
-The 2016 final marked their third appearance in the final in the space of five years, having lost to Hearts in 2012 and Celtic in 2013.
-Rangers appeared in the Scottish Cup final after winning the competition 33 times.
+The 2016 final marked Hibernian's third appearance in the final in the space of five years, having lost to Hearts in 2012 and Celtic in 2013.
+These were the most recent of ten finals lost since their last victory in 1902, with the run of 114 years without a repeat being a national record (prior to this, they had also won in 1887 and lost in 1896).

+Rangers had played in 51 previous Scottish Cup finals, with 33 wins in the competition.
 The most recent appearance and victory for Rangers was in 2009, when they defeated Falkirk 1–0.
 This was the first meeting of the clubs in the Scottish Cup since 2008, when Rangers won 1–0 at Ibrox in a replay after a goalless draw at Easter Road.
 Hibernian and Rangers had previously met in one Scottish Cup Final, in 1979.
 Rangers won the cup that year by winning a second replay by 3–2, after the first two matches both finished goalless.